gyandeeps/gyandeeps.github.io/_posts/2016-07-22-json-file-write.md

 #### Correct way to write beautified JSON file

-Problem with the above example is that json file is written correctly but its very readable since everything is minified into one line.
-We never indented the JSON to be minified this way.
+Problem with the above example is that json file is written correctly but its not readable since everything is minified into one line.
+We never indented for the JSON to be minified this way.

 ```js
 var fs = require("chai").assert;